top of page

 Allison Millar, BS, MS, LAc

-Allison’s academic journey began at Northeastern University in Boston, MA, where she graduated magna cum laude with a Bachelor of Science in Biology, later gaining valuable experience as a Pediatric Medical Assistant at Faulkner Hospital in Jamaica Plain, MA, for five years.
+Allison’s academic journey began at Northeastern University in Boston, where she graduated magna cum laude with a Bachelor of Science in Biology.
+She went on to gain valuable clinical experience as a Pediatric Medical Assistant at Faulkner Hospital in Jamaica Plain, MA.

-During this time, Allison developed a deep appreciation for Chinese Medicine, drawn to its holistic approach and focus on supporting the body’s natural ability to heal for both reparative and preventative care.
-This passion led her to pursue a 4-year Master’s program at Southwest Acupuncture College in Santa Fe, NM, where she graduated summa cum laude with a Master of Science in Acupuncture.
+During this time, Allison developed a deep appreciation for Chinese Medicine, drawn to its holistic approach and its focus on supporting the body’s natural ability to heal—both in times of illness and as preventative care.
+This passion led her to pursue a four-year Master’s program at Southwest Acupuncture College in Santa Fe, NM, where she graduated summa cum laude with a Master of Science in Acupuncture.

-In 2016, Allison founded Basic Balance to provide thoughtful, effective care to her community.
-A lifelong learner, she is dedicated to refining her skills and expanding her knowledge.
-She has a particular interest in treating conditions that affect the head and face, including headaches, migraines, and facial pain.
+In 2016, Allison returned to New Hampshire to be closer to family and founded Basic Balance, where she is committed to providing thoughtful, effective care to her community.
+A lifelong learner, she continues to refine her skills and expand her knowledge.
+She has a particular interest in treating conditions that affect the head and face, with a focus on relieving headaches, migraines, and facial pain.
+Above all, Allison is dedicated to helping her patients feel empowered in their healing journey through compassionate, holistic care.

 Allison's Story